What to know about variable heart rhythms and AFib

 Balloon valvuloplasty, also called percutaneous balloon valvuloplasty, is a surgical procedure that opens a narrowed heart valve, without need for open heart surgery.
 It’s also sometimes referred to as balloon enlargement of a narrowed heart valve.

 Balloon valvuloplasty is performed on patients who have a narrowed heart valve, a condition called stenosis.
 It is used primarily to treat pulmonary valve stenosis or mitral valve stenosis when other medical treatment has not corrected or relieved the related problems.
+Learn more about interventional cardiology services at the Ohio State Wexner Medical Center.

 Prior to balloon valvuloplasty, you’ll meet with your physician to discuss your medical history, medications you take and any questions you have.
 Avoid eating or drinking for at least six hours before the procedure.